wavect/wavect-learn/README.md

-# wavect-learn
+# Wavect Learn

-Repo containing several learning projects.
+Repo containing several in-house learning projects.

-### Goals for week starting on 26 Feb 23

-* Christof: Mina genauer, React App umbauen
-* Kevin: Mina genauer, React App umbauen
+If you think something should be here, drop it!